Irving Allen: Other Allen Projects

+In 1965 he announced he would make Clive of India with director Terence Young but it was not made.

 Matt Helm

 Some years later, Allen cast about for his own spy series.
-He acquired the rights to Donald Hamilton's Matt Helm series.
-Allen was responsible for the Matt Helm series, The Silencers (1966), Murderers' Row (1966), The Ambushers (1967), and The Wrecking Crew (1969).
+He acquired the rights to Donald Hamilton's Matt Helm novels.
+Allen was responsible for the Matt Helm film series, The Silencers (1966), Murderers' Row (1966), The Ambushers (1967), and The Wrecking Crew (1969).